 One of the things we can do while sequestering at home is GET OUTSIDE.
 Fresh air is good for the mind, body, and soul, and nature provides places to explore without having to worry as much about germs.
 Hopefully, you are within walking or driving distance of a natural place where you can relax and have fun while practicing social distancing.

 CREA will be offering a steady stream of (mostly) outdoor activities to do with your children in the coming weeks.
 They are designed to be fun and educational.
 What better way to tap our Educators’ expertise during this time?
 Here’s our first suggestion of activities designed for preschoolers and early elementary children.

 Find your special spot!

-Since you’ll be home for at least 2 weeks, it’s a great time to find a special spot outdoors – a place to re-visit often, explore in depth, and have some memorable adventures together.
+Since you’ll be home for awhile, it’s a great time to find a special spot outdoors – a place to re-visit often, explore in depth, and have some memorable adventures together.
 Spring is the perfect time for this, because every day brings subtle changes to the landscape.
 Your child can be the sleuth who notices and investigates each change.

 When choosing a spot (which should be convenient to get to), here are some features to look for in the area:

 - A good sitting spot (A big rock?
 A log?
 A big tree to lean against?)

 - Bushes or short trees nearby (good places/habitat for animals)